 When managed right, projects allow companies to develop new products or services, transform internal business processes, and produce value for customers.
 However, without the right building blocks in place, they can lead to a lack of innovation and drain on your time and money.

-Here are 8 tips for successful project management that propels your organization instead of holding it back.
+Here are 8 tips for successful project management that propel your organization instead of holding it back.

 1. Invest in the initiation and planning stages